neveldo/TextGenerator/README.md

 TextGenerator is a PHP package that aims to generate automated texts  from data.
 Feel free to comment and contribute.

+Aside from the PHP package, A [Google Spreadsheet Add-on](https://chrome.google.com/webstore/detail/textgenerator/lbcccnholajhofhlfhkmjjekklkhhjnf) is available on the Chrome webstore.
+It gives users the ability to produce automated text contents from data directly within Google Spreadsheet.

 ## Features

 - Text generation from template